The shift: from Google to “ask the AI”

 That funnel is breaking.

 Gartner forecast in February 2024 that traditional search engine volume will drop 25% by 2026 due to AI chatbots and virtual agents.
-ChatGPT reached 1.8 billion monthly visits by late 2024, making it one of the top 10 most-visited sites on the planet.
+ChatGPT surpassed 5.8 billion monthly visits by mid-2025, making it one of the top 10 most-visited sites on the planet.
 Perplexity AI grew to over 100 million monthly visits by Q4 2024.
 Google itself now shows AI Overviews for an estimated 84% of informational queries (BrightEdge, 2024) — and legal informational queries (“do I need a lawyer for a car accident,” “how to file for divorce in Texas,” “what are my rights as a tenant”) are among the most heavily affected categories.

 The shift is not hypothetical.
 A 2024 Thomson Reuters survey found that 33% of consumers had already used generative AI tools like ChatGPT to research legal questions or understand their legal options.
 A separate LegalZoom survey revealed that 49% of small business owners used AI for legal tasks in 2024, including contract review, compliance questions, and finding legal representation.
 Among adults under 40, the figures are even higher: a 2024 Wolters Kluwer study estimated that roughly 1 in 3 millennials and Gen Z consumers have used an AI chatbot as their first step when facing a legal issue.